insomnia417/Unraid-FileBrowser_Quantum-Plugins/README.md

   <br/>

-  这是文件浏览器 FileBrowser Quantum 的 unRAID 插件移植版本
+This is a ported version of the unRAID plugin for the FileBrowser Quantum file browser

   <br/>